 - MarketingSherpa states that this age bracket doesn’t only rely on smartphone-based online purchases but uses desktops too.
 The purchase is well-researched and validated with reviews.

 - However, it is not necessarily Social or Digital Media that compels them to research to initiate a purchase process.
 Television, radio and newspapers/magazines, etc. could also be the heroes-sans-cape here.

 - However, based on their predictable behavior, they are assumed to be more reliable shoppers and customers.

 - This age range seems to have overlapping features of both the adjoining generations.

 - They prefer simplicity in content that is short and precise.
-Their frequent use of old and new technology (desktops, tablets, and smartphones) aids them in purchasing online on the basis of research/reviews.
+Their use of old and new technology (desktops, tablets, and smartphones) is frequent.
+And, they base their purchases on research/reviews.
 They are equally inclined towards written information and videos on the web.

-- Called a *Forgotten generation* based on the fact that this high potential market segment is not being sincerely and dedicatedly addressed.
-Rieva Lesonsky states that this is the generation with the highest buying potential.
+- Calling them a *Forgotten generation* based on the fact that this high potential market segment is not being sincerely and dedicatedly addressed, Rieva Lesonsky states that this is the generation with the highest buying potential.

 Here’s the best part!